Secluded 45+ acres with two beautiful, custom, energy efficient homes, two year-round creeks and 3 waterfalls!

 For more information about this unique opportunity and offering, please select the button below.

-OPTION A: List price of $750,000 for the entire property (including the main house, guest house and studio, and the preserve).
-Seller would love to rent-back the earthbag guest house for a few years and help the new owners steward the land, but this is not a requirement of the sale.
+List price of $750,000 for the entire property (including the main house, guest house and studio, and the preserve).
+Nina Allen would love to rent-back the earthbag guest house for a few years and help the new owners steward the land, but this is not a requirement of the sale.
+It can be a steep learning curve for anyone without rural, forest living experience, and Nina is happy to share her knowledge of the land and stewardship successes with the new owners regardless of whether or not she remains as a tenant.

 Financing: Conventional, Cash, FHA